AbinandhanK/Cipher-Locker/README.md

 Usage :

+Must have admin priveledges for both encryption and decryption.

 "voldemort.py" is used to encrypt the file in the directory.

 "decrypt.py" is used for decryption of the file encrypted previously.